Flat Fee Landlord

 Every significant communication with a tenant should be in writing - rent increases, lease violation notices, maintenance confirmations, entry notices.
 Written communication eliminates "I never said that" disputes and creates documentation you can rely on if the tenancy becomes contentious.

 Tone matters.
-Professional, neutral, factual communication — not threatening, not personal — is what works.
-Tenants who receive respectful, clear communication are more cooperative when problems arise than tenants who feel they're being talked down to.
+Professional, neutral, factual communication - not threatening, not personal - is what works.
+Tenants who receive respectful, clear communication are more cooperative when problems arise than tenants who feel they are being talked down to.
+Compare these two approaches to a late rent notice:

 Enforce the Lease Consistently

 The lease only protects you if you enforce it.
-Late rent that's not addressed with a consistent process communicates that your deadlines are negotiable.
-A pet prohibition that's not enforced when a tenant gets a dog communicates that your lease terms are suggestions.
-Consistent enforcement — applied the same way to every situation — protects your legal position and makes the tenancy predictable for both parties.
+Late rent that is not addressed with a consistent process communicates that your deadlines are negotiable.
+A pet prohibition that is not enforced when a tenant gets a dog communicates that your lease terms are suggestions.
+Consistent enforcement - applied the same way to every situation - protects your legal position and makes the tenancy predictable for both parties.

 Respect Tenant Privacy

 Virginia, Maryland, and Texas all require advance notice before a landlord enters a rental property.
 Virginia: 24 hours minimum during normal business hours except in emergencies.
-This isn't just a legal requirement — it's a basic element of the landlord-tenant relationship that good landlords honor.
+This is not just a legal requirement - it is a basic element of the landlord-tenant relationship that good landlords honor.
 Surprise visits, excessive check-ins, and landlords who treat the tenanted property as if they can access it at will create hostile tenant relationships that eventually cost money.

 Be Fair - Not a Pushover

-The best landlord-tenant relationships are professional relationships — clear expectations, consistent enforcement, mutual respect.
-That's the standard we apply at Flat Fee Landlord across 2,000+ placements.
-Get your free rental analysis to see how we manage that relationship for your property.
+The best landlord-tenant relationships are professional relationships - clear expectations, consistent enforcement, mutual respect.
+That is the standard we apply at Flat Fee Landlord across 2,000+ placements in Northern Virginia and Houston.
+Get your free rental analysis to see how we manage that relationship for your property, backed by our guarantees.
+Read our reviews to see what other landlords say about our management approach.

 • 2,000+